 Combining locally owned smoke-free policies with access to quit support services increases the success of these policies.
 Working in an environment with a smoke free policy can also encourage individuals to quit.

 Here are some quick tips on setting up a smoke-free environment: How to set up a smoke free environment.

 The Aboriginal Health and Medical Research Council (AH&MRC) of New South Wales provide a good set of resources to help you support workplaces to set up smoke-free policies.
 The second module, Workplace smoking policy in the

-provides; advice on how to begin the process, templates for worker consultation, and templates to assess how much smoking happens at work.
+provides: advice on how to begin the process; templates for worker consultation; and templates to assess how much smoking happens at work.

-Second-hand smoke is a health risk factor, particularly for children.
+Second-hand and third-hand smoke is a health risk factor, particularly for children.
 Children are at greater risk for a number of reasons, including their size, faster breathing rates and less developed respiratory and immune systems.
 Second-hand smoke is associated with a number of childhood illnesses including: